shantanurathore/shantanurathore/README.md

 ## Hi 👋
 My name is Shantanu Rathore.
 I also go by Shan.
 Welcome to my GitHub profile page.
 I share my learnings here.
 I am a Senior Data Analyst by profession.
 My last role was with [Ideo](https://www.ideo.com) as their Business Intelligence Lead.
 I started my journey in Software Engineering.
-Pursued an MBA hoping to get into consulting but on my journey I doscovered the field of Data Analytics/Business Intelligence and how impactful it is.
+While pursuing an MBA I discovered the field of Data Analytics/Business Intelligence and how impactful it is.
 My roles in different companies have been at the intersection of Data Engineering, Data Analytics and Data Science.
 In today's fast changing world of data analytics, it is important to have a significant knowledge base in all these areas no matter what our roles or titles say.

 ### Currently working on
 🔭 Bulding end-to-end ETL flow with a focus on Data Quality <br>